JaylenGarner/Jargon/Documentation/Frontend/README.md

 - Route: "/login"

 ## Sign Up a User

 Renders a signup form.
 Once the user succuessfuly signs up, they are redirected to the home page.

 - Route: "/signup"

+## Navigation Bar

+Visible on every page when the user is logged in.
+Displays all public servers.

+* The user will be presented with buttons to 'Create a Server' (TOP) and 'logout' (BOTTOM) * The bottom will also display the user's profile picture and ID.

-## *Public Server Routes (CRUD)*
+## (Public Server Routes (CRUD))

 ## Home

-This page renders all of the public servers.

-This page renders all of the user's direct messages.
-(Private servers that the user owns or is a member of)

-* The user will be presented with buttons to 'Create a Server' and 'Create Private Server (Direct Messages) *
+ Renders private servers (direct messages).
+Will also be occupied by 'friends' for a bonus feature.

 - Route: "/"